Yacht Club Terrace

 No analysis available

-Wood-frame construction is strongly supported by the MLS pattern: 17 of 20 recent listings use WOOFRA.
-The public remarks do not explicitly mention construction type, but there is no conflicting evidence, so this appears to be a reliable building feature.
+Wood-frame construction is strongly supported by the MLS pattern, with 18 of 20 listings coded WOOFRA.
+The public remarks do not repeatedly spell it out, but there is no evidence of a correction or contradiction, and the pattern appears consistent across multiple listings rather than a one-off agent error.

 No analysis available